-Our focus is on academic excellence and developing leaders of the future.
-Our Sixth Form is in the top 25% nationally for progress.
+Our focus is on academic excellence, university readiness and developing leaders of the future.

 Our students benefit from high levels of exceptional teaching, small class sizes and individual support.
-Last year, all our students progressed on to university or degree level apprenticeships with a significant number (44%) securing places at Russell Group Universities, more than double the London average.
+Last year, all our students progressed on to university or degree level apprenticeships with a significant number (43%) securing places at Russell Group Universities, almost double the London average.

-Our curriculum offer is built around academic, 'facilitating' subjects with a small number of vocational courses, such as sport, Health and Social Care and Business.
-The majority of students study three A- Levels, the Extended Professional Qualification and engage with a number of enrichment experiences alongside their academic courses.
+Our curriculum offer is built around academic, 'facilitating' subjects with a small number of vocational courses.
+The majority of students study three A- Levels, the Extended Professional Qualification and engage with a broad offer of enrichment experiences alongside their academic courses.
 We work with The Access Project, who provide specialist, individual support with university applications, including bespoke societies for students who aspire to study medicine, law or to attend Oxford or Cambridge.